-In a recent study conducted by J. J. Keller and Associates, Inc., respondents reported that one of the biggest challenges around hours-of-service compliance is managing personal conveyance.
+In a study conducted by J. J. Keller and Associates, Inc., respondents reported that one of the biggest challenges around hours-of-service compliance is managing personal conveyance.
 Carriers are right to be concerned about compliance in this area: Drivers who misuse personal conveyance are essentially creating false logs.

 But misuse isn’t impossible to identify.
 Carriers that can’t confidently say that personal conveyance is being used appropriately might want to start by watching for certain patterns in personal conveyance data and considering what those patterns might be telling them.